 There is a good chance that the phenomenon of “boomerang kids” is here to stay for a while.
 An article in the New York Times refers to this as “a new permanent life stage.”

 Embrace the adventure

 Having your student return home after college may not be something that either you or your student planned, but it may be necessary and can be an adventure for you both.
 The arrangement can be very formal, with a written contract, an end date, and rent, or it can be very informal.
 Decide what feels right for your family.
 Your student will certainly benefit from the safety net that you provide – both emotionally and financially, but you will also benefit from getting to know your student as an adult.
-You may be pleasantly surprised at how much you like this person and how much you enjoy having her around.
+You may be pleasantly surprised at how much you like this person and how much you enjoy having them around.